-A future depreciation in the exchange rate of the Colombian Peso against the U.S. dollar may affect our financial results when converted into Colombian Pesos, given the portion of our U.S. dollar debt that is not designated as hedge instrument and the future debt we may acquire.
-Please see our sensitivity analysis on our results of operation to exchange rate fluctuations in the section Financial Review-Effect of Taxes, Exchange Rate Variation, Inflation and the Price of Oil on our Results-Exchange Rate Variation and in Note 30.2 to our consolidated financial statements.
+A future depreciation in the exchange rate of the Colombian Peso against the U.S. dollar may affect our financial results when converted into Colombian Pesos, given our current net position in U.S. dollars, the fact that most of our revenues are collected in U.S. dollars and the portion of our U.S. dollar debt that is not designated as hedge instrument and the future debt we may acquire.
+Please see our sensitivity analysis on our results of operation to exchange rate fluctuations in the section Financial Review-Effect of Taxes, Exchange Rate Variation, Inflation and the Price of Oil on our Results-Exchange Rate Variation and in Note 28.1 to our consolidated financial statements.